nebudev14/NebuDev14/README.md

 ### I'm 15 years old, and I love programming and building new things!

 Here are some things I'm spending time on:
-- I’m currently working on [Meetup Map](https://github.com/MeetupMap), and organizing [Midnight Hacks](https://midnighthacks.tech/)
+- I’m currently working on [Control Panel](https://github.com/NebuDev14/Control-Panel)
-- I’m currently learning Next.JS and R
+- I’m currently learning Next.JS, R, and Typescript!

 I'm currently interested in learning:
 - Data analysis